kefkajr/MagicPals/README.md

   - Eventually, the guards should have a sentry routine that involves pacing back and forth.
 - There should be an exit.
 Reaching it with both character should result in a win.
 One enemy should be guarding it.
 - The map editor should include "spawn" and "exit" tiles.

-General Improvements
-- Formally visualize the following in the game, rather than only while debugging:
-  - Viewing Range (faint color wash on tile at all times)
-    - Have this appear 1) during a unit's turn and 2) when the unit it highlighted during the player's turn.
-  - Noisy Range (distinct color wash on tile while confirming ability)
-  - Known Awarenesses (floating lines above unit's heads at all times)
-    - Use a line renderer.
-Point to a Seen target, or else point to the "point of interest" of a target being investigated.
-- Should also visualize HP changes and status effects, even just as text above the target's head.
-- Start including mouse input, if at least for moving the tile selection indicator.

 #### 12/14